isomerpages/moe-jurongsec/_our-experiences/CCA   Sports/Dragon Boat.md

 ![](/images/JS-Dragonboat.jpg)

-The thrilling sport of Dragonboat racing calls for teamwork, physical prowess, and severe discipline.
-Our students learn the importance of excellent sportsmanship, teamwork, perseverance, and humility in addition to how to maintain and enhance their physical condition.
-Two components make up training: "water" or "boat" training, which focuses on honing rowing methods and skills, and "land" training, which emphasizes students' overall fitness through developing their strength and stamina.
+Dragonboat racing is an exhilarating sport that demands exceptional teamwork, physical prowess, and strict discipline.
+Our students not only enhance their physical abilities but also learn the value of sportsmanship, perseverance, humility, and teamwork.

+Training for this sport involves two essential components: "water" or "boat" training, which focuses on improving rowing techniques and skills, and "land" training, which aims to enhance the students' overall fitness by developing their strength and stamina.

 |   |   |
 |---|---|